 National Register of Historic Places

-The Cypress Cemetery Association is proud to announce that the cemetery is under consideration for designation on the National Register of Historic Places.
-A meeting with the State board which will decide whether or not Cypress will gain State designation will occur on Friday, March 23, 2018.
-If named to the State Register, the application gets forwarded for National designation, which if things go as anticipated, will occur around July.
-These important designations are very important for the protection of this historic resource and to open doors to grant opportunities that will assist in that endeavor!
+The Cypress Cemetery Association is proud that, in 2018, the “Old Burial Ground” portion of the cemetery was officially placed on the National Register of Historic Places.
+This important designation is very important for the protection of this historic resource and to open doors to grant opportunities that will assist in that endeavor.
 The application and report that is the subject of review can be seen here.
-The nomination is based upon, and the report specifically addresses, the early colonial tombstone carvers in New England.
+The nomination is based upon the many examples of early colonial tombstone carvers in New England.
 Cypress includes examples of some of the finest tombstone carving from artists in Boston and the Connecticut River Valley.
-Fascinating reading.
 An interesting note: Figure 1 shows a map from 1874 that shows Cove Street extending from Bridge Street by the Causeway past Fenwick Street and through the southern portion of the old burial ground.
 It connected with Mulberry Street to the west of the cemetery, via a right-of-way located at the fence corner by the cemetery office building.

 For a map showing the sections of the cemetery, click here.